ipfs-search/ipfs-search/docs/configuration.md

   url: amqp://guest:guest@localhost:5672/             # Also AMQP_URL in env.
   max_reconnect: 100                                  # Maximum number of reconnect attempts
   reconnect_time: 2s                                  # Time to wait between reconnects
+  message_ttl: 4h                                     # The expiration time for messages in the queue.
+                                                      # Note: changing this requires deleting and re-creating the queue.
 tika:
   url: http://localhost:8081                          # tika-extractor endpoint URL, also TIKA_EXTRACTOR in environment.
   timeout: 5m                                         # Timeout for requests to tika-extractor.